 In the coming weeks, faculty and staff will notice new sensitivity labels in the toolbar of most Microsoft 365 applications.
 This includes everyday tools such as Word, OneDrive, SharePoint, Teams, Excel, and PowerPoint.

-The new DLP tools will prompt you to add sensitivity labels (based on Northeastern’s Data Classification Guideline risk levels) when saving or sharing files or scheduling meetings, for example.
-You will also be prompted to label outgoing emails and, using AI, a suggested sensitivity level will be applied based on content in the body, subject, or attachments.
+The new DLP tool will have added sensitivity labels (based on Northeastern’s Data Classification Guideline risk levels) when saving or sharing files or scheduling meetings, for example.
+DLP tools will also automatically label outgoing emails and apply a suggested sensitivity level based on content in the body, subject, or attachments.

 What you’ll see